1What is a hackathon?

 14Where can I find out more information?

-Visit the TransportHack web page or attend the launch party at 5:15pm on 19 September in the Exhibition Hall on Level 2 at 140 William Street Perth.
 The TransportHack web page includes Terms and Conditions and a longer list of FAQs, which both provide more information about the event, covering topics like Intellectual Property, eligibility, judging criteria and contact details.